mrismanaziz/Reforestation/README.md

-## What did the green grape say to the purple grape?
-BREATH!!
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.